djvill/LSA2019-Reproducible-Research/intro_to_git.md

 So far, so good:
 we've added one line to the end of the file
 (shown with a `+` in the first column).

+(By the way, you might have realized it by now, but if type only part of `zulu.txt` and then hit `Tab`, Git will fill in the rest of `zulu.txt` for you.
+A real time-saver!)

 Now let's put that change in the staging area and see what `git diff` reports: